lupinjia/d2l_exercises/README.md

 # d2l_exercises

-This repository contains my solutions to the exercises in the book "Dive into Deep Learning" (D2L).
+This repository contains my solutions to the exercises in the book ["Dive into Deep Learning" (D2L)](https://d2l.ai/index.html)(based on the version of 2024/02/22).

 ## Chapter 2